Beyonder: Kosmos and the Maker

 The tale of the Beyonder continues several years later when it is revealed that, in the distant past, the enigmatic Beyonders created pocket universes holding vast amounts of sentient energy.
 Some are tapped into by various beings, including Skrulls and humans, to create reality-warping Cosmic Cubes.
 The Beyonder is told that this is his origin, but he is missing a containment vessel and the Molecule Man absorbed part of his energy.
 They merge and shape themselves into a Cube.

 The Cube expels the Molecule Man from its form, returning him to Earth, and soon evolves into the cosmic being known as Kosmos.
 Kosmos takes on a female form and is tutored by Kubik, touring the universe with him.
 When the Molecule Man's lover Volcana leaves him, he becomes angry, extracts the Beyonder from Kosmos, and proceeds to attack him until Kubik intervenes.

 At some unknown point, Kosmos becomes insane and assumes a mortal form, now calling itself the Maker.
-After the amnesiac Maker destroys a Shi'ar colony, the Imperial Guard manage to imprison it in the interstellar prison called the Kyln.
+After the amnesiac Maker destroys a Shi'ar colony, the Imperial Guard imprison it in the interstellar prison called the Kyln.
 The Maker's madness takes control of several inmates but is finally subdued by Thanos and several of his allies among the prisoners.
 Thanos confronts the Maker, and, by refusing to reveal its origins at a critical juncture, manipulates it to psychically shut down its own mind.
 Thanos instructs the Shi'ar that the body should be kept alive but brain-dead, or the Beyonder essence would go free again.

 In the "Annihilation" crossover story line, the Fallen One, a former Herald of Galactus under the control of Thanos, is sent to investigate the aftermath of the Kyln's destruction by the Annihilation Wave and ascertain the Beyonder's fate.
 The Fallen One finds the lifeless form of the Maker in the rubble, confirming the Beyonder's freedom.